-Interns meet with their LAS 102 classes, which have 20 to 25 students, for one hour once a week.
+Interns meet with their LAS 102 classes, which have 20 to 25 students, for 80-minutes once a week for the first 8-weeks of the semester.
 An LAS 102 internship offers our best students the opportunity to help others while developing leadership skills.
-Interns will receive credit for their work with LAS 102.
-They will be enrolled in LAS 399: Leadership and Professional Development for both the second eight weeks of spring 2017 and the full fall 2017 semester.
+Interns will receive 3 credit hours for their work with LAS 102.
+They will be enrolled in LAS 399: Leadership and Professional Development for the second eight weeks of spring as well as the full fall semester.

 Transfer Advisory Group (TAG)